Our law firm truly believes in doing what is best for our clients, and we strive to help everyone get the justice that they deserve.

 Matrimonial Law Firm in Suffolk County NY

 Child custody is not always set in stone.
 After a divorce, it is possible to change and modify child custody.
 Those changes will either be made mutually or via a court order.
-If there is a significant reason that is in the child’s best interest, a judge will approve requests for modification.
+If a significant reason is in the child’s best interest, a judge will approve requests for modification.
 Call Gulotta & Gulotta today for a matrimonial law firm in Suffolk County NY.
 Our office is conveniently located on Ocean Avenue in Ronkonkoma.
-Continue to read more to learn more about child custody modifications.Why Would a Judge Change Custody?
+Continue to read more to learn more about child custody modifications.matrimonial law firm in Suffolk County NY

 For a judge to approve a child custody change or modification, there usually needs to be significant evidence that the change is in the child’s best interest.
 For example, if one parent has violated a previous court agreement, a judge may approve a change in the custody agreement.